Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 Art:
 - Added a new loading screen by Angel depicting Alexandre Yersin in Hong Kong searching for the origin of the plague.

+Changes:
+- New Composers now start with compositions, musical tours and conduction seasons depending on their age and traits.

+GUI:
+The Composer GUI now shows the number of musical tours and conduction seasons of a composer

 Characters:
 - Joaquín Rodrigo (random Spanish Composer)
 - Friedrich Nietzsche (random German Writer) (Thanks to Cipherparadox)